Choosing A Mattress

 Suitability: All of our mattresses are suitable for slatted bed frames or divan bases.

-Considerations: Aside from the general quality of the product there are 2 main aspects to consider when choosing a mattress: comfort and support.
+Considerations: Aside from the general quality of the product there are 2 main aspects to consider when choosing a mattress.
+They are comfort and support.
 Essentially the spring system will provide the support and the layers of upholstery will give the comfort.

-Springs: A traditional open-coil mattresses has springs fixed together by wire and can feel a little 'boingy'.
-They are fine for occasional use for example in a guest room or for children who weigh less than an adult.
-In a pocket spring mattress the springs are individually sewn into fabric pockets which are then stitched together in a honeycomb formation.
+Springs: Open-coil mattresses are made from springs fixed together by wire.
+In a pocket spring mattress the springs are individually sewn into fabric pockets which are then stitched together.
 This provides greater stability and less roll-together.
-If there is movement on one side of a pocket-sprung mattress, it will be felt less on the other side compared to an open-coil mattress.
 A firmer mattress will have springs made from a thicker gauge of steel to offer less give.
-A person who weighs more may be suited to a firmer mattress which offers more support, although this is a personal choice.
 It is conventional for spring-counts to refer to the approximate number of springs contained in a 150cm kingsize mattress.
-In theory, the more springs, the greater stability.

 Memory Foam: Whilst a memory foam mattress can be beneficial for relieving pressure on painful joints, they reduce airflow around the body making them hot which many people find uncomfortable.
-Memory foam is affected by room temperature, so you might find a memory mattress cold and hard when you first go to bed.
+The memory foam is affected by room temperature, so you might find a memory mattress cold and hard when you first go to bed.
 As it reacts to body heat, it moulds to your shape, which can make it difficult for you to move.
-For these reasons we don't recommend this type of mattress for most people.

 Advice: Choosing a mattress is a personal thing and most people will have an idea of what they like.
 But as it's not a frequent purchase you may need some advice.
 As well as coming to Quarter to take advantage of our knowledge and experience, The Sleep Council have an excellent guide full of great advice CLICK HERE - opens in a new window.